 - Composition: Messrs Burke, McGhie, Bicknell and Flaherty sit on this Committee, which is chaired by Mr Flaherty.
 The Committee meets annually or as required.

-- Responsibility: This Committee is responsible for reviewing the remuneration arrangements for Directors and non-voting specialists on Board Committees.
+- Responsibility: This Committee is responsible for overseeing the implementation of the Board’s diversity objectives, monitoring turnover and renewal on the Board, and reviewing the remuneration arrangements for Directors and non-voting specialists on Board Committees.